nukopy/latex-in-markdown-for-pandoc/README.md

 In this section, we show some examples of LaTeX in Markdown for Pandoc.

-As appendix, we show how to build PDF and LaTeX files from Markdown files with Pandoc.
+As appendix, we show how to build PDF and LaTeX files from Markdown files with Pandoc, too.

 ### Overview

-Examples contain list of files as follows:
+Each example contains list of files as follows:

 - `main.md`: The main Markdown file
 - `main.tex`: The output LaTeX file (intermediate file)
 - `main.pdf`: The output PDF file (final output)

-Now, we show examples:
+### Examples

+Examples are listed below:

 - [Resume with single column layout](./examples/showcase/resume_single_column)
   - This example shows how to write a resume with a single column layout